 Mix 1 TB yeast with ¼ cup warm water and ½ tsp. sugar.
 Let stand until bubbly.

 In a large bowl mix 1 cup warm milk, ½ cup oil, ½ cup sugar, 1 tsp. salt with a wooden spoon.

 Add 1 cup of flour to mixture, and mix well.
 Add 2 eggs and beat until smooth (mix vigorously be hand).
 Add yeast mixture and mix vigorously until smooth.

 Add 3-4 cups flour to the yeast mixture.
 Dough should be very sticky.
 Pour the dough into a large bowl.
 Cover with a tea towel and let rise for a few hours until it has doubled in size.

 Once the dough has doubled in size punch down and divide in half.
-Roll dough onto a floured surface making a circle about 12 inches round.
+Roll dough onto a floured surface making TWO 12 inch circles.
 Dough should be about ⅜" thick.

 Brush dough with melted butter.
 Cut circles with a pizza cutter into 12 pieces (like a pizza).
 Roll from rounded edge to the point to make a crescent roll.
 Place into a greased pan (we use an 11 x16 metal pan and do 3 across and 8 rows down).

 Cover dough with a tea towel and let rise for a few hours until it doubles in size.

 Bake at 375 until light lightly browned, which is about 15-20 minutes.
 NOTE: Touch rolls to see if they bounce back - if they do not, bake a little longer).
 Brushed with melted butter right while warm.
 ENJOY!